 All forms of advertising work as podcasts, but host-read ads clearly outperform.
 According to an analysis conducted by SXM Media in September 2021, ads read by the podcast host far exceed traditional spoken advertisements in a podcast in terms of recognition: words read out by the host generated 66% more spontaneous recall than the advertiser’s messages.
 59% were able to recall the brands mentioned unaided.

 The brand can create its own credible native podcast

-Trader Joe’s, a supermarket chain with a presence in the western United States, offers a podcast that is watched by several million people every month.
+Trader Joe’s, a supermarket chain with a presence mainly in the western United States, offers a podcast that attracts several million fans every month.
 The secret of a brand capable of creating a successful podcast is the decision to offer relevant content in areas that are close to its heart – sustainable development, local agriculture, societal values – without ever mentioning the products on the shelves.

 Natural referencing is a major additional asset

 Since 2019, Google has been indexing podcasts in its search results, making them easier to read via its own tool, Google Podcast.
 When a brand sponsors a podcast, it can be present in the meta-descriptions and therefore appear in the search results as a sponsor of the podcast episode or series.
 This is a natural and largely unexploited bonus, which, in parallel with your audio ad, relies on meta-information (SEO) to be negotiated with the podcast producer.